 Rolling SIMPLE IRA Assets into a New 401(k) Plan

-A Savings Incentive Match Plan for Employees (SIMPLE) IRA is a cross between a regular IRA and a 401(k).
-Like other IRAs, the contributions you make to the plan are always yours and like other employer-sponsored plans like a 401(k), employers can make contributions to a SIMPLE IRA on your behalf.
-These types of plans are a great option for small business with less than one hundred employees.
+A Savings Incentive Match Plan for Employees (SIMPLE) IRA is something of a cross between a traditional IRA and a 401(k) plan.
+The contributions you make to the plan are always yours, and your employer can make contributions to a SIMPLE IRA on your behalf.
+These types of plans are a great option for small businesses with fewer than 100 employees.

-2-Year Rule for SIMPLE IRA Rollovers to 401(k) Plans and IRAs
+The 2-Year Rule for Rollovers to 401(k) Plans and IRAs

-If you participated in the SIMPLE IRA for at least two years, you may roll over the plan assets into another qualified plan, such as a 401(k) or IRA.
-Rolling over your SIMPLE IRA assets to a rollover IRA, is not an extremely complicated process, but you will want to make sure that you are completing the rollover within the terms of your SIMPLE IRA plan and IRS rules to ensure that the rollover qualifies as a penalty and tax-free trustee-to-trustee transfer.
+Rolling over your SIMPLE IRA assets to a rollover IRA or a 401(k) isn't an extremely complicated process, but you'll want to make sure that you complete the rollover within the terms of your SIMPLE IRA plan and that you meet IRS rules as well.
+This ensures that the rollover qualifies as a penalty-free and tax-free trustee-to-trustee transfer.

-2-Year Rule for SIMPLE IRA Rollovers to Another SIMPLE IRA
+The 2-Year Rule for Rollovers to Another SIMPLE IRA